Eagle Aerospace Academy

 We have a fully developed Remote Study Program.
 Our Digital Online Curriculum has been administered by our Proctors for 11 years with great success.
 Our Students have over 11 years, achieved a 3.0 GPA or higher, with our special proctoring of the Digital Curriculum.
 We offer more Advanced Placement and Honors Courses than many larger institutions.
 Our specialized Cadet Training is unique in the country.

-Note: All Students have access to our internal Apex Login Message System to report any problems or concerns and also to report misconduct.
+Note: All Students have access to our internal Apex Login Message System to report any problems or concerns to their assigned Proctor.

-WE ARE CELEBRATING 11 YEARS OF SUCCESS IN 2025!
+WE ARE REACHING 12 YEARS OF SUCCESS COME AUGUST OF 2026!

 Full Online Curriculum starting